-Explicit permission has been given by the copyright owner of ETE 2 Jaime Huerta-Cepas gmail.com> to take ideas/use snippets from his original base tree code and re-license under GPLv2+, given that GPLv3 and GPLv2 (used in some avocado files) are incompatible.
+Explicit permission has been given by the copyright owner of ETE 2 Jaime Huerta-Cepas @gmail.com> to take ideas/use snippets from his original base tree code and re-license under GPLv2+, given that GPLv3 and GPLv2 (used in some avocado files) are incompatible.

 '''

 class avocado.core.tree.FilterSet

 Bases: set

 Set of filters in standardized form

 add (item)

+Add an element to a set.

+This has no effect if the element is already present.

 update (items)

-class avocado.core.tree.OutputList (values, nodes, yamls)

-Bases: list

-List with some debug info

-class avocado.core.tree.OutputValue (value, node, srcyaml)

-Bases: object

-Ordinary value with some debug info
+Update a set with the union of itself and others.

 class avocado.core.tree.TreeEnvironment

 Bases: dict

 TreeNode environment with values, origins and filters

-copy()
+copy() \rightarrow a \text{ shallow copy of } D

-class avocado.core.tree.TreeNode (name='', value=None, parent=None, children=None)
+class avocado.core.tree.TreeNode (name=", value=None, parent=None, children=None)

 Bases: object

 Class for bounding nodes into tree-structure.

+Parameters

+• name (str) - a name for this node that will be used to define its path according to the name

+of its parents

+• value (dict) - a collection of keys and values that will be made into this node environ-

+• parent (TreeNode) - the node that is directly above this one in the tree structure

+• children (builtin.list) - the nodes that are directly beneath this one in the tree

+structure

 add child(node)

+'''

 Append node as child.
 Nodes with the same name gets merged into the existing position.

 detach()

 Detach this node from parent

 environment

 Node environment (values + preceding envs)

 fingerprint()

 Reports string which represents the value of this node.

 get environment()

 Get node environment (values + preceding envs)

 get_leaves()

 Get list of leaf nodes

 get_node (path, create=False)

-Parameters

-'''

-- path Path of the desired node (relative to this node) - create Create the node (and intermediary ones) when not present get_parents()
+- path Path of the desired node (relative to this node) - create Create the node (and intermediary ones) when not present